puleeno/quagga-cms/README.md

 Quagga CMS
 =====

-Quagga CMS is a free and open-source content management system (CMS) that is built on the PHP framework Laravel.
+Quagga CMS is a free and open-source content management system (CMS) that is built on the PHP framework Slim.
 Quagga CMS is easy to use and flexible, making it a great choice for creating a wide variety of websites and digital content, such as blogs, wikis, and e-commerce websites.

 # Features